cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

  * [Bitbucket](https://bitbucket.org/) - allows for unlimited private repositories with up to 5 collaborators, for free.
  * [SourceForge](http://sourceforge.net/) - open source hosting only.
  * [GitLab](https://gitlab.com/), Subversion, BitKeeper, many many others...
 The above are the most popular free services.
+ * [Visual Studio Online](https://visualstudio.com)(http://www.visualstudio.com/what-is-visual-studio-online-vs) - allows for unlimited public repositories, must pay for private repository.
+Repositories can be git or TFVC.
+Additionally: Issue tracking, project planning (multiple Agile templates, such as SCRUM), integrated hosted builds, integration of all this into Microsoft Visual Studio.
+Windows only.

 ## Build Tool